-Events ST 2021 2511214 Management of IT-Projects 2 SWS Lecture / Schätzle ST 2021 2511215 Übungen zu Management von Informatik-Projekten 1 SWS Practice / Schätzle Exams Exams ST 2021 7900045 Management of IT-Projects (Registration until 12 July 2021) Oberweis WT 21/22 7900014 Management of IT-Projects Oberweis
+Events ST 2021 2511214 Management of IT-Projects 2 SWS Lecture / Schätzle ST 2021 2511215 Übungen zu Management von Informatik-Projekten 1 SWS Practice / 🖥 Schätzle

 Legend: █ Online, ∮∮∮ Blended (On-Site/Online), ♥ On-Site, x Cancelled

 The assessment takes place in the form of a written examination (exam) in the amount of 60 minutes.
 The examination is offered every semester and can be repeated at any regular examination date.